SonySemiconductorSolutions/aitrios-sdk-edge-app/tutorials/2_import_edge_app/README.md

 Prepare an application file.
 Check the [README](../1_develop_edge_app/README.md) to learn how to develop an app.
 - DTDL (.json)<br>
 Prepare a DTDL file.
+- Configuration (.json)<br>
+Optional: If you want to import the default configuration of EdgeApp together, please configure it.
 - **`manifest.json`**<br>
 Prepare manifest file.
 Refer to the following for how to create it.